visvar/sheetmusic-overviews/README.md

 - `npm i`
 - `npm start`

-Open the URL written in the console in the browser.
+Open the URL written in the console in your browser.

 ## Contributing